-Results of routine water chemistry of composite, Kemmerer, and inflow/outflow water samples collected from the East Basin of Lac La Biche Lake are presented in Table 5 in Appendix A.
+Results of routine water chemistry of composite, Kemmerer, and inflow/outflow water samples collected from the West Basin of Lac La Biche Lake are presented in Table 4 of Appendix A.

-The average measured pH for the East Basin was 8.72 which was consistent with the average of past years.
+The average measured pH value of 8.32 in West Basin was consistent with the average of past years.
 The pH of water determines the solubility and biological availability of chemical constituents such as nutrients and heavy metals.
 The ability of a lake to neutralize these hydrogen ions is referred to as a buffering capacity.
 Any lake with a total alkalinity of more than 100 mg/L is considered to have high buffering capacity (Mitchell and Prepas 1990).
 The pH in Lac La Biche Lake is likely buffered against change by its high alkalinity.
-The high alkalinity in Alberta lakes is derived from the rich calcareous glacial till over which the lakes have formed.
+The high alkalinity in Alberta lakes is derived from the rich calcareous glacial till over which the lakes have formed..